-The McDonough city council held their workshop review this week to discuss a pending rezoning request for 107 acres located off the Publix at Lake Dow shopping center and Travis Drive.
+The McDonough city council held their workshop review in November to discuss a pending rezoning request for 107 acres located off the Publix at Lake Dow shopping center and Travis Drive.
 The proposed development, entitled Symphony Park, would build 499 residential units if approved.

 The project is proposed by Blue River Development of Cumming, GA and was presented to the council by local attorney Andy Welch.
 Blue River Development has two other local projects, both of which are located on Lake Dow Road.